itsarvindhere/binary-tree/000. TakeUForward Tree Playlist - NOTES/020. Maximum Width of Binary Tree/Notes.md

 Now you may think that we can use a Queue to keep all the nodes as we traverse the tree, even the ones that are Null.
 But, if you try to write such a solution, the chances are that you will face "Memory limit exceeded" issue.
 We need to play smart here.
 We need a way in which for any level, we can quickly find what is the width of the tree at that level.

-For that, let's take a tree that is fully filled.
+For that, let's take a tree that is fully filled (A Perfect Binary Tree)

 ![alt text](image-1.png)